Patient education: Poor weight gain in infants and children (Beyond the Basics)

-Medical treatment — Children who have an underlying medical problem that is limiting weight gain are usually managed by their primary healthcare provider (eg, pediatrician, family practitioner).
-On occasion, a specialist may need to be consulted (eg, an allergist/immunologist for a child with food allergies, a gastroenterologist for a child with gastroesophageal reflux).
+Medical treatment — Children who have an underlying medical problem that is limiting weight gain are usually managed by their primary health care provider (eg, pediatrician, family practitioner).
+On occasion, a specialist may need to be consulted (eg, an allergist/immunologist for a child with food allergies, a gastroenterologist for a child with gastroesophageal reflux, or a dietitian for nutritional guidance).
 These specialists can provide guidance regarding the need to eliminate certain foods.
-Foods and groups of food (eg, milk products) should not be eliminated without the advice of a knowledgeable healthcare provider because this can further increase a child's risk of undernutrition.
+Foods and groups of food (eg, milk products) should not be eliminated without the advice of a knowledgeable health care provider because this can further increase a child's risk of undernutrition.

 Children who are undernourished are at risk for complications, including an increased risk of developing common infections.
 Normal infection prevention techniques, such as handwashing and avoiding exposure to sick friends or family, are encouraged.
 However, it is not usually necessary to take additional precautions (eg, by preventing the child from attending day care or school).

 Childhood vaccinations should continue to be given on schedule; immunizations that have been missed should be updated.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient information: Vaccines for children age 7 to 18 years (Beyond the Basics)".)
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient education: Vaccines for children age 7 to 18 years (Beyond the Basics)".)

 Developmental and behavioral treatment — Developmental and behavioral problems can increase a child's risk of being underweight.
 For example, if a child has difficulty chewing or swallowing food, he or she may not be able to consume an adequate number of calories.